Shef-AIRE/MeDSLIP/README.md

 Our pre-train code is given in ```PreTrain_MeDSLIP```.
 * Check the ```PreTrain_MeDSLIP/data_file``` dir and download the files for data preparation.
 * Change the data and preparation files paths as you disire in ```PreTrain_MeDSLIP/configs/Pretrain_MeDSLIP.yaml```, and ```python PreTrain_MeDSLIP/train_MeDSLIP.py``` to pre-train.

-### Pre-trained Model
-Our pre-trained model can be downloaded from [Hugging Face: MeDSLIP](https://huggingface.co/pykale/MeDSLIP).

 ## Reference
 ```